Sauvage (film)

 Sauvage ('Wild') is a 2018 French drama film, directed by Camille Vidal-Naquet and produced by Emmanuel Giraud and Marie Sonne-Jensen.
-It stars Félix Maritaud in the lead role, with Eric Bernard, Nicolas Dibla and Philippe Ohrel.
+It stars Félix Maritaud in the lead role, with Éric Bernard, Nicolas Dibla and Philippe Ohrel.
 Sauvage premiered at the Cannes Film Festival in 2018, where it won the Rising Star Award and was nominated for 3 others.

 Premise

 Léo (Félix Maritaud) is a male sex worker who uses drugs whilst longing for love.